PhillyPythonWorkshop/PhillyPythonWorkshop.github.io/practice_exercises.md

 permalink: /practice/
 ---

 Here are some mini-exercises to practice your new Python skills.
+Exercises are in Python 2, but since they're all browser-based you should be able to follow along regardless of what version of Python you use locally.

 [Coding Bat](http://codingbat.com/home/bostonpythonworkshop@gmail.com/)